xyproto/cxx/README.md

 ## C++17 on Debian or Ubuntu

 Ubuntu 17.10 has C++17 support by default.
-For older versions of Ubuntu or Debian, you might need to install GCC 7 from the testing repostitory, or from a PPA.
+For older versions of Ubuntu or Debian, you might need to install GCC 7 from the testing repository, or from a PPA.

 Install build-essential, scons and git:

-    apt install build-essential scons git
+    apt install build-essential scons

 ## Installation